Back to iRobot Guides

 Quick Solutions

-Try different bin if available
+Try a known-good bin if available

 Still having issues?
 This is usually the deeper cause below.